platformsh/platformsh-docs/docs/src/development/deploy-button.md

 If you have a Free Software application you want available in the Platform.sh setup wizard, create a template definition file and submit a pull request against the [3rd party templates repository](https://github.com/platformsh/templates-external/).
 The Developer Relations team reviews and evaluate the application and template, and may offer feedback before merging.
-Generally speaking, we welcome any Free Software application that is actively maintained and runs well on Platform.sh.
+Generally speaking, any Free Software application that's actively maintained and runs well on Platform.sh is welcome.
 Projects released under a non-Free license aren't accepted.